- Open Access

 Different code relations can bring different analytical insights.
 For example, the Representamen-Object relation sets a focus on the meanings of elements/objects historically and socio-culturally, not only the meaning of the interpreted action that these objects constitute.
 This can be an analytical focus in its own right: tracking historical development of particular learning spaces and their elements/objects.
 Thesen (2016) provides an example of historical lecture analysis, with the focus on lecture modes and gaze.
 Thinking about the meaning of both animate and inanimate objects constituting an action in this model opens up a new element of multimodal video analysis.

-At this point, a table with all the codes explained beforehand is introduced below.
+At this point, Table 1, with all the codes explained beforehand, is introduced below.

-The following two tables embed some of the aforementioned illustrative examples for Sense vehicle/Interpretant in a grid template layout, to exemplify how the mentioned codes can be applied in such a layout.
+Tables 3 and 4 embed some of the aforementioned illustrative examples for the Sense vehicle/Interpretant in a grid template layout (Table 2), to exemplify how the mentioned codes can be applied in such a layout.

 Educational research context: Applying IG model in video research